danyildiabin/tls/README.md

 Uses only Zig Standard Library.

 Currently this code is able to send simple clienthello to server and recieve tls protocol packets.
 Nothing more at the moment.\
-Made this project just to learn [Zig language](https://ziglang.org/), wich I like a lot.
+Made this project just to learn [Zig Programming Language](https://ziglang.org/), wich I like a lot.

 Should be easily buildable with ZIG 0.8 or later using `zig build` command.\
 You can download ZIG compiler by [this link](https://ziglang.org/download/).\